amazingmarvin/amazingmarvin-browserextension/README.md

 ## Roadmap

-- [ ] Save input data to local storage in case user closes the popup
 - [ ] Optimize content script code
 - [ ] Add support for Firefox
 - [ ] Display currently tracked task in the popup
+- [ ] Add priorities and other task field
+- [ ] Autocomplete categories, labels, and others while inputting tasks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>